 Payday lending in Delaware has a long history.
 As a matter of fact, its regulation can be described as very relaxed with evidently more freedom offered to the lenders here than in many other states.
 Recent attempts to bring more restrictive measures were unsuccessful and, thus, the legislation continues to the same as it has been for years since 2012.

 At the present moment, the state law reads that payday loans are permitted in Delaware State under the Small Loan Act or Licensing Law.
 All the information concerning payday lending in the state of Delaware can be found in 5 Del.
 C. §978, 5 Del.
 C. §2227 et seq., and 5 Del.
 C. §2744.

 It is normal in the majority of states to require a borrower’s signature before a loan is granted.
 A borrower either signs loan documents or an agreement of some sort.
-This is usual practice of such lending.
-However, Delaware laws require also thumbprint from a borrower apart from the actual signature.
-This requirement was introduced with the aim of protecting the residents of the state form the fraudulent actions of dishonest lending companies.
+This is the usual practice of such lending.
+However, Delaware laws require also a thumbprint from a borrower apart from the actual signature.
+This requirement was introduced with the aim of protecting the residents of the state from the fraudulent actions of dishonest lending companies.

 Such a measure did really produce the expected effect – as of 2010, it reduced the rate of fraud cases by 60%, which is quite an indicator.
 Moreover, such a feature is only characteristic for Delaware state law and it requires thump print from any borrower who applies for a loan by no matter what means – in person, online or by the phone.

 Loan Amount in Delaware

 - The maximum amount of loan that a lender can give to a borrower is $1000 at a time.